aggronerd/s3-tf-static-site/README.md

   [SLAs provided by Amazon](https://aws.amazon.com/s3/sla/)

 ### Cons
-* **No HTTPS** out-of-the-box (need to use Cloudfront or Cloudflare in front of it for example)
+* **No HTTPS** out-of-the-box (need to use Cloudfront or Cloudflare in front of it, for example)
 * Getting a custom domain requires more work.
-This will give you a custom sub-domain.
+Currently, you get a custom sub-domain.
-* Won't support dynamic server side rendered sites (PHP, Ruby, Python, Go etc.)
+* Won't support dynamic server-side rendered sites (PHP, Ruby, Python, Go etc.)

 ## Usage

 ### Prerequisites

-1. **Checkout this code** checked out to a local folder and put your static site content in the `html/` folder.
+1. **Checkout this code** to a local folder and put your static site content in the `html/` folder or use the example HTML.
 2. [**Terraform**](https://developer.hashicorp.com/terraform/downloads) downloaded and installed (see the required version in [.terraform_version](./.terraform-version))
 3. **An AWS account**.
 The best way is to ensure you've installed the [AWS command-line interface (CLI)](https://aws.amazon.com/cli/) and